MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod2_Lab1_IngestData.md

 - **Home**: Home Page
 - **Customers**: View cards for unified Customer Profiles
-- **Segments**: Define Segments: Cohorts of Customers based on similar demographic, transactional or behavioural attributes.
-Use these for targeted marketing, utilising previously siloed data.
-- **Measures**: Define key Business and Customer KPIs, such as Customer Lifetime Value, Average Purchase Value and Frequency, CSAT and identify high-value customers.
-- **Intelligence**: Here you can leverage the existing Out of the Box (OOB) models or add custom Azure machine learning models to make predictions with your unified customer data.
 - **Data**: Ingest siloed demographic, transactional of behavioural data.
 Map, match and merge into a Unified Customer Profile.
 View your entities and define activity types and their relationships to your customers.
 - **Data > Enrichment**: Go beyond your unified profile and enrich customer profiles with Microsoft Proprietary Data from the Microsoft Graph.
 Unlock data on affinities for hundreds of brands and dozens of interest-categories.
 These affinities are extracted for profiles that might be like your customers.
+- **Insights:** View segments, configure measures, and use out-of-the-box prediction models (or build your own).
-- **Admin**: Administer Roles, Permissions, APIs and Export Destinations for Customer Segments.
+- **Settings**: Administer Roles, Permissions, APIs and Export Destinations for Customer Segments.

 # Exercise 1 - Data Ingestion